 He was a man with powerful family and political connections but in terms of appropriate experience, Pitt Dundas might not have been the best candidate for the job.

-Pitt Dundas and his Superintendent of Statistics, Dr James Stark faced a number of difficulties when preparing for the census.
+Pitt Dundas and his Superintendent of Statistics, Dr James Stark faced some difficulties when preparing for the census.

-The problems ranged from a lack of office staff, the questionable quality of some of the enumerators, the low levels of literacy in a number of households and the inability to speak English in some parts of the Highlands.
+The problems ranged from a lack of office staff, the questionable quality of some of the enumerators, the low levels of literacy in several households and the inability to speak English in some parts of the Highlands.

 Despite all of this, the Scottish census of 1861 was completed as planned on the night of Sunday 7 April.